8.3 Experiential Learning: Rounding Out Your College Career

 - Talk to recent graduates concerning the employment market in your field.

-- Learn how to research companies using the Internet, the Career Center Library, and the UTA Central Library.
+- Learn how to research companies using the Internet and the UTA Central Library.

 - Attend the Job Fair.